unsw-restech/restech-docs/docs/software/python-virtualenvs.rst

 Exiting the venv, and coming around again
 =========================================

-To leave a venv, you use the `deactivate` command like this:
+To leave a venv, you use the :code:`deactivate` command like this:

 ::